LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 It's pretty inconclusive so far.
 The second week was a bumper week for tweets that didn't have alt text, but the others have all been roughly the same.
 It would be good to get those numbers down significantly.

-The bot will also be extended to analyse more about the tweets - for example particularly highlighting tweets that have images and no text at all.
+The bot will be enhanced to analyse more about the tweets - for example, particularly highlighting tweets that include an image and no text at all.